Patients With Infections Postoperative Care

-- Take all prescribed medications as directed.
-Any pain medication prescribed (Vicodin, Darvocet or Tylenol with Codeine), should be taken as directed for the first 24 hour period.
+- Take all prescribed pain medications as directed.
 Please remember to take any of these medications with some food in your stomach.
 Do not drive, operate heavy machinery or drink alcohol while taking any of these narcotic medications.

 - Sleep or rest with your head elevated on 2 pillows for 5 days to allow the swelling to follow a downward direction.

 - A cold compress is recommended for 24-48 hours immediately following surgery.
 Moist, warm heat can be applied if needed following this for any muscle soreness or joint stiffness.

 - A diet of soft foods is recommended for patients with infections.
 This means no foods with sharp edges and/or no foods that are small and can get stuck in the surgical site.
 Please avoid foods with residue or seeds.

 Starting immediately after surgery, rinse your mouth with the Peridex mouth rinse as directed.
 You will also need to rinse with a 12 oz. glass of hot salt water every hour while you are awake.